How to get PR in Germany? Sharing personal experience

 After that, she asked me to verify my details on a screen and then sign on the screen with a digital pen.

-After a few more minutes, she printed a letter (in German) that basically stated that I have applied for a PR in Germany on this date and I am allowed to stay in Germany and my new PR card will arrive in 6-8 weeks.
+After a few more minutes, she printed a letter (in German) that stated that I had applied for a PR in Germany on this date, and I was allowed to stay in Germany and my new PR card would arrive in 6-8 weeks.

 She also gave me a credit card-sized card and asked me in German to top up this card with 113 euros using the machine that was near the waiting hall.

-Then, she told me that I don’t have to bring back this card as the machine will kind of swallow this 🙂
+Then, she told me that I don’t have to bring back this card as the machine would kind of swallow this 🙂

 Finally, she handed over all the documents that I submitted along with the passport and wished me a good day.